-This is the webpage of the Palestinian Advanced Physics School, to be held at the Arab-American University in Jenin, July 26-28, 2016.
-The school precedes the Fifth Palestinian Conference on Modern Trends in Mathematics and Physics.
+The 2016 Palestinian Advanced Physics School was held at the Arab-American University in Jenin, July 26-28, 2016.
+The school preceded the Fifth Palestinian Conference on Modern Trends in Mathematics and Physics.

-The aim of the proposed school is to provide master level students with an overview of exciting recent developments in modern physics that would normally not be part of the regular curriculum at their home universities.
-Lectures will be given by internationally recognised experts in a variety of topics, there will be interactive problem solving sessions, an applied particle physics tutorial, and a panel discussion on opportunities and life in academia.
-The school will be broadcast to the Islamic University in Gaza.
+The aim of the school was to provide master level students with an overview of exciting recent developments in modern physics that would normally not be part of the regular curriculum at their home universities.
+Lectures were given by internationally recognised experts in a variety of topics; there was interactive problem solving sessions, an applied particle physics tutorial and a panel discussion on opportunities and life in academia.
+The school was broadcast to the Islamic University in Gaza.